2023 Most Popular Physical Sciences Doctor's Degree Schools in Rhode Island

 Most Popular Rhode Island Schools for a Doctorate in Physical Sciences

-Our analysis found Brown University to be the most popular school for physical sciences students who want to pursue a doctor’s degree in Rhode Island.
-Brown is a fairly large private not-for-profit school located in the city of Providence.
+Our 2023 rankings named Brown University the most popular school in Rhode Island for physical sciences students working on their doctor’s degree.
+Brown is a large private not-for-profit school located in the midsize city of Providence.

 Women make up 21% of the physical sciences majors at the school.

-You’ll be in good company if you decide to attend University of Rhode Island.
-It ranked #2 on our 2023 Most Popular Physical Sciences Doctor’s Degree Schools in Rhode Island list.
+Out of the 2 schools in Rhode Island that were part of this year’s ranking, University of Rhode Island landed the # 2 spot on the list.
 Located in the large suburb of Kingston, URI is a public college with a large student population.

 Of the 14 students majoring in physical sciences at URI, 57% are male and 43% are female.